I visited Bhutan in April 2017 and since then I have had this draft in here. But finally, I have completed this article.

 All foreigners (except for citizens of Bangladesh, India, and the Maldives) must obtain a visa before visiting Bhutan.
 If approved, they are given a visa clearance letter and must present it at the port of entry.
 The visa is then stamped into their passport.
 Foreign tourists must use a licensed Bhutanese tour operator or one of their international partners to pre-arrange their visas and book their holiday.
 A daily fee is also charged for every day of stay.
 For most foreign tourists, it amounts to $250 a day during tourist high season and $200 a day for the low season.

 If you check the Indian embassy for Bhutan website it says Indians require below two documents:

 - Indian Passport

-- A voter ID card with photograph or Aadhaar Card or Driver’s License.
+- A voter ID card with a photograph or Aadhaar Card or Driver’s License.

-One more thing that I was required to show when we went to the Phuentsholing office was the Hotel bookings, which isn’t yet updated on their website.
+One more addition was the Hotel Bookings proof when we went to the Phuentsholing office, which was not yet updated on their website until I wrote this post.
 So if you need a travel permit for 7 days, you need to show your hotel bookings & Itinerary for 7 days as well.
-You can extend it for another & or 15 days from Thimpu.
-But not sure, the hotel document was a temporary change or permanent.
-We booked our tickets with the help of a Local agent with met at a small mobile shop in Phuentsholing or you can also get it done Online and show the documents.
+You can extend it for another 15 days from Thimpu.
+But I am not sure if the hotel document was a temporary change or permanent.
+We booked our tickets with the help of a Local agent we met in Phuentsholing or you can also book online and show the documents.

 How to reach :